 Our safe-guarding officer is Ann Jenkin on 01736 364283.

-Opening Times: CURRENTLY The church is not open for visitors.
-The church is usually open in winter months on Friday mornings between 10:30am and 12:00pm and Saturday mornings between 10:00am and 12:00pm.
+Opening Times: The church is usually open on Friday mornings between 10:00am and 12:00pm.
 From July to September we are also open on Tuesday, Wednesday and Thursday afternoons between 2:00pm and 4:00pm.

 Parking is available on ‘Madron Green’, a tarmaced area west of the churchyard and main (north) entrance.
 Hard by the lychgate, there is a gate that gives level and step-free access for wheelchairs, buggies etc via the south porch.
 As this is only open for services, a gravel path takes visitors around to the north door, which is our main entrance, and only entrance during the week.
 Using this path is better than walking along a busy minor road.